lobianco/ALAlertBanner/README.md

 ALAlertBannerPositionUnderNavBar
 ```

 This position should **ONLY** be used if presenting on the AppDelegate's main ```UIWindow```.
 It will create an effect similar to ```ALAlertBannerPositionTop``` on a ```UIView``` within a ```UINavigationController``` (i.e. extending down from underneath the navigation bar), but it will in fact be above all other views.
-It accomplishes this by using a ```CALayer``` mask to create the illusion of animating from behind the navigation bar.
-This position is useful if you want to do something like set up a "catch-all" error handler in your AppDelegate that responds to notifications about a certain event (like network requests, for instance).
+It accomplishes this by using a ```CALayer``` mask.
+This position is useful if you want to do something like set up a "catch-all" error handler in your AppDelegate that responds to notifications about a certain event (like network requests, for instance), yet you still want it to animate from underneath the nav bar.

 ### Banner Types